 The World’s Industrial and Cotton Exposition opened in New Orleans on December 16, 1884.
 As the largest world’s fair held in the United States to that date, it attracted international attention.
 Many nations, including England, France, China, Japan, Austria, and the South American countries, had exhibits.
 The Nebraska display was largely the result of the efforts of ex-governor Robert Furnas and a small group of volunteers.

-The Nebraska State Journal of March 25, 1885, included a March 20 letter written from the New Orleans exposition by “J.D.C.,” likely J. D. Calhoun, a former Southerner, and Journal editor.
+The Nebraska State Journal of March 25, 1885, included a March 20 letter written from the New Orleans exposition by “J.D.C.,” probably J. D. Calhoun, a former Southerner and in 1885 a Journal editor.
 He described what he felt were the highlights of the fair for Nebraskans who planned to venture this far South just twenty years after the close of the Civil War.
 He also described points of interest around New Orleans for out-of-towners, including “a large collection of beautiful alligators for the benefit of the curious” at Spanish Fort.
-He concluded with practical advice for the cost-conscious:
+He concluded with practical advice for the cost conscious: